 From the main road, the fortress seems very hard to reach.
 Don’t be fooled, there’s a road which goes up the hill until you only have 1 km left to walk.
 If you can’t walk, there’s a special ride you can take from the point where you have to leave your car, straight to the fortress.

 Rubbish bins have funny shapes of towers and cannons.
 I don’t know if this has an effect on the tourists.
 It might, because it was pretty clean.

-From Râsnov, go towards Predeal, then follow the road to Bucharest on the Prahova Valley.
+From Râsnov, go toward Predeal, then follow the road to Bucharest on the Prahova Valley.
 You’ll get there in about two hours.
 Make sure you don’t exceed the speed limits, as this road is well-known to have lots of speed cameras on it.

-As I’m writing this, there’s a motorway in construction.
+As I’m writing this, there’s a highway in construction.
 When it will be ready, you might want to use that instead of the national road I told you about.
 You still won’t be able to find Dracula anywhere, but at least you’ll get there faster.

 Have you ever visited Bucharest?
 Do you have any ideas of two-day getaways other than a trip to Transylvania Romania?